keybase/book-content/01-account/00-index.md

 #### Usernames must be lowercase letters and numbers only, with no spaces.
 This format helps keep Keybase accounts secure because it makes it harder for tricksters to use visually similar names to impersonate people.

 For example, if uppercase letters were allowed someone could create the account Isteele (with a capital “i”) and pretend to be lsteele (with a lowercase “L”).
 Spaces are not allowed for the same reason.
-The difference between `karen m` and `karen  m` is too subtle for people to notice the difference.
+The difference between "karen m" and "karen&nbsp;&nbsp;m" is too subtle for people to notice the difference.

 #### Deleting a username and account is permanent.
 If you’ve gone to the trouble of deleting your account, we don’t want to give that username to anyone who asks for it.
 If undeleting were allowed, it would be hard to be sure that the person undeleting is the same person who deleted the account.